avodonosov/fix-ora-output/README.markdown

 ```

+Sometimes we need to deal with such data when we have no direct access to the database,
+for example when the output is sent to you by customer.

-This utility converts such an output to a pretty thing like this:
+The ```fix-ora-output``` utility converts such an output to a pretty thing like this:
 ```
 ID         NAME                                                                             SURNAME                                                                          LOGIN                                                                            PASSWORD                                                                         REGISTRATION_TIME
 ---------- -------------------------------------------------------------------------------- -------------------------------------------------------------------------------- -------------------------------------------------------------------------------- -------------------------------------------------------------------------------- -----------------------------